barneyb/clockyclock/README.md

 # Clocky Clock!

-Designed as a replacement for Spectrum, with a few new features:
+Designed as a replacement for Spectrum, with a few improvements:

 * include day of week
 * include floors
 * ticks on main display
-* progress lines are not goal-constrained (pictured step and floor goals are ~4,500 and 10, respectively)
+* progress lines are not goal-constrained
 * no tap action
+* automatic sleep mode

 Sleep is lost, unfortunately.
 Couldn't find a way to get that number.
 But just swipe up to see your stats; it's right there.